 No surprise then that keeping regular company with a dog or cat (or another beloved beast) appears to offer all these same benefits and more.
 Read on to discover the many impressive ways a pet can make you healthier, happier and more resilient.

 Pets shower us with love so it's not surprising they have a big impact on our love organ: the heart.
 Turns out time spent with a cherished critter is linked to better cardiovascular health, possibly due to the stress-busting effect mentioned above.
 Studies show that dog owners have a lower risk of heart disease, including lower blood pressure and cholesterol.
 Dogs also benefit patients who already have cardiovascular disease.
 They're not only four time more likely to be alive after a year if they own a dog, but they're also more likely to survive a heart attack.
 And don't worry, cat owners — feline affection confers a similar effect.
-One 10-year study found that current and former cat owners were 40 percent less likely to suffer a heart attack and 30 percent less likely to die of other cardiovascular diseases.
+One 10-year study published in Archives of Internal Medicine found that current and former cat owners were 40% less likely to suffer a heart attack and 30% less likely to die of other cardiovascular diseases.
+Another new study that followed more than 1,700 people in the Czech Republic found that dog owners are more likely to have better overall heart health.
+Pet owners in the study reported more physical activity, better diet and ideal blood sugar levels, but dog owners showed the greatest benefits from having a pet.

 Four-legged companions (particularly the canine variety that pull us out of the house for daily walks) help us make more friends and appear more approachable, trustworthy and date-worthy.
 In one study, people in wheelchairs who had a dog received more smiles and had more conversations with passersby than those without a dog.
 In another study, college students who were asked to watch videos of two psychotherapists (depicted once with a dog and once without) said they felt more positively toward them when they had a dog and more likely to disclose personal information.
 And good news for guys: research shows that women are more willing to give out their number to men with a canine buddy.